erietz/erietz.github.io/_posts/2023-01-16-download-canvas-materials.md

 also considered using [Puppeteer](https://developer.chrome.com/docs/puppeteer/) but quickly ran into similar issues and ran out of patience.
-I finally settled on saving the pages as html since many of the pages included interactive javascript content and I had an quick hacky solution in mind.
+I finally settled on saving the pages as html since many of the pages included interactive javascript content and I had a quick hacky solution in mind.

 ## Tutorial